Jump to content

 The main configuration file is read from /etc/stunnel/stunnel.conf.
 It is an ini-style file.
 It is composed from a global section, followed by one, or more, service sections.

 A client is one to accept non TLS encrypted data.
-Stunnel will TLS encrypts its data and connects to the stunnel server.
-The stunnel server accepts TLS encrypted data and extracts it.
+Stunnel will encrypt its data with TLS and connect to the stunnel server.
+The stunnel server accepts TLS encrypted data and decrypts it.
 It then connects to where the data should be sent to.

-The default debug value is 5, which is very verbose.
+The default debug value is notice, which is very verbose.
 After verifying correct operation, it is worth explicitly setting lower value in the configuration file.

 /etc/stunnel/stunnel.conf